morebaconstrips/pcapwalker/README.md

 # PCAPWalker

-PCAP Walker is a Bash script for analyzing pcap/pcapng network traffic capture files.
+PCAP Walker is a script for analyzing pcap/pcapng network traffic capture files.
 It extracts various types of network traffic, searches for specific keywords in packets, checks for known malicious domains, and finds known vulnerabilities (not implemented yet)

 ## Features